erdc/quest/docs/developers/design.rst

   - Only one project can be active at a time, if none is specified a project called 'default' will be created and used
   - Other projects can be opened as 'local' web services and features/data 'downloaded' in to the current project
   - Only one dataset (with linear progression of versions) can exist in a (collection,parameter,feature) tuple. i.e. You cannot have two temperature datasets like 2015 Temperature and 2013 Temperature in the same collection+feature.
 You will either need to copy the feature with a new feature_id or copy to a new collection.
-  - Any 'project' can be added as a user defined QUEST service (either from a local/network drive or http folder).
+  - Any 'project' can be added as a user defined Quest service (either from a local/network drive or http folder).
 In that case, the 'project' is equivalent to a 'provider' and each 'collection' is equivalent to a 'service'
-  - There will be a way to convert folders of non QUEST data into a user defined service by adding a quest_project.yml to the folder with appropriate metadata.
+  - There will be a way to convert folders of non Quest data into a user defined service by adding a quest_project.yml to the folder with appropriate metadata.
 These will be read-only projects.

 Services: